 9th grade is a critical year in a teen’s life.
 No longer pre-adolescents, their minds and bodies are undergoing profound changes and they begin “feeling their oats,” as the expression goes.
-It’s also a time when substance use can become a significant presence in their lives.
-The latest Monitoring the Future survey lays this out quite clearly:
+It’s also a time when substance use can become a significant presence in their lives as evidenced by a Monitoring the Future survey.

 - 23 percent of 8th graders have tried alcohol.
 That number nearly doubles by 10th grade, at 42 percent, and triples by 12th grade, at 62 percent.